 The Ruth cards are not especially hard to find in relatively good shape.
 The Babe had passed away from cancer just months earlier and most kids seemed to treat the card with some degree of reverence.
 Ruth's career had ended 14 years earlier and the card was apparently issued as a tribute.

-Before the Leaf set was over, it would include some of the most iconic players ever to wear cleats.
-In addition to Ruth, DiMaggio and Musial, the set would feature Ted Williams, Larry Doby's rookie card, the first mainstream card produced of Jackie Robinson and even Honus Wagner, dipping into a pack of chewing tobacco.
+Before the Leaf set was complete, it would include some of the most iconic players ever to wear cleats.
+In addition to Ruth, DiMaggio and Musial, the set featured Ted Williams, Larry Doby's rookie card, one of the first mainstream cards produced of Jackie Robinson and even Honus Wagner, dipping into a pack of chewing tobacco.
 The latter is a scene that flies in the face of Wagner's supposed aversion to tobacco products that played out in the scarcity of his ultra-rare and popular T206 card.